ballewaer/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+adaptive and responsive are the same in the way that their apperance changes.
+Adaptive websides adapt to the browser based on hard code.
+The responsive website responds to the size of the browser, so it's fluid and will adapt to many screensizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means it was created for mobile first, then ajusted for bigger screens.
+Desktop first means it was created for the large screens first, then the small screens (mobile)

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+62.5% in the HTTML taf helps convert REM untios by the power of 10.
+This means that 1 rem = 10px.  throught the document.

 4. How would you describe preprocessing to someone new to CSS?

+preprocessing organize CSS making it easier to maintaine.
+They eetend the use of the CSS editing code, making it meaner and easier (operators, vairables, mixins)

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept are vairables.
+Everything else gives me issues.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.